CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 3. Install necessary libs to build example.
      -  `sudo apt-get install cmake`
      -  `sudo apt-get install libsdl2-dev`
+4. Clone repo into user directory `git clone https://github.com/CrossTheRoadElec/Phoenix-Linux-SocketCAN-Example.git`.
+5. Navigate into repo `cd ./Phoenix-Linux-SocketCAN-Example/.`
+13. Chmod shell scripts to allow you to use them:
+     -  `chmod +x build.sh`
+     -  `chmod +x clean.sh`
+     -  `chmod +x canableStart.sh`
+14. Bring up can 0 `./canableStart.sh`  or `sudo ifconfig can0 up`(if you see the message `Device or resource busy` it means the can network is already up and requires no further action).

 # Validating SocketCan functionality
 1. Type `sudo ifconfig can0 up` to bring up can 0.
 2. Use `ifconfig` to display status of the CAN socket.
 3. Type `cansend` to send a CAN frame, your talons LEDs should change to orange since a valid CAN message has been seen.
 4. Use `candump` to see all incoming CAN traffic, which should display all periodic information being sent by a Talon.

 # Running Socket Can Example:
-1. Clone repo into user directory `git clone https://github.com/CrossTheRoadElec/Phoenix-Linux-SocketCAN-Example.git`
-11. Navigate into repo `cd ./Phoenix-Linux-SocketCAN-Example/.`
-13. Chmod shell scripts to allow you to use them:
-     -  `chmod +x build.sh`
-     -  `chmod +x clean.sh`
-     -  `chmod +x canableStart.sh`
-14. Bring up can 0 `./canableStart.sh`  or `sudo ifconfig can0 up`(if you see the message `Device or resource busy` it means the can network is already up and requires no further action).
-15. Run Build.sh `./build.sh`.
+1. Run Build.sh `./build.sh`.
 16. Run program `./bin/example`.
 17. You're now running Phoenix on a Jetson Nano.
 Confirm there are no error messages being sent to console output.
 18. If you get the error `SocketCan: No buffer space available`.